 Yes you can, however it may not be suitable for business or first class on some aircraft types due to the seat angle.

-Please read this detailed post on CRD.
+Please read this detailed post on child restraint devices (CRDs)

 How do I book an American Airlines bassinet seat?